 Summary.
-These incentives may push content in different directions.
-Which force will dominate is not obvious ex ante, and our empirical analysis will aim to determine which effects manifest most strongly in the data.
-Instead, the theoretical expectations are generally consistent with an increase in advertising quantity, although this might be realized in different ways.
+On the news production side, these incentives may push conglomerate-acquired stations' content in different directions.
+Which force will dominate is not obvious ex ante, and our empirical analysis will aim to determine which effects of consolidation manifest most strongly in the data.
+On the advertising side, the theoretical expectations are consistent: we expect to see consolidation lead to an increase in advertising quantity.